 More than one copyright may exist in a single article or item.
 For example a television documentary may contain copyright in the broadcast, scripts, music, extracts from films, artistic works and so on.

-The fair dealing exceptions in the Copyright Act allows limited amounts of copyright material to be reproduced without the permission of the copyright owner for the following purposes.
+The fair dealing exceptions in the Copyright Act are individual, personal rights which allow limited amounts of copyright material to be reproduced without the permission of the copyright owner for the following purposes.

 You may copy a 'reasonable portion', e.g. 10% or 1 chapter of a work; 1 article of a journal issue (or more if they concern the same topic of research or course of study) of copyright items for private study or research.

 Copyright work may be copied for inclusion in, for instance, an essay, conference paper or journal article for the purpose of commenting critically on the material.
 Any such use should cite the work and author (unless the author is anonymous or has agreed or directed that they not be named).